 I have PE, but what's next?

 Approval for PE is NOT the same as being approved for Medicaid or the Healthy Indiana Plan.
-Your PE coverage is only temporary while you submit a full application and your application is pending.
+Your PE coverage is only temporary while you submit a full application and while your application is pending.
 Your PE will end if you do not apply for coverage by end of the next month.

 It is very important that you respond promptly to all requests regarding your application.
 If you do not respond to our questions and requests for documentation, your application will not be processed.
 You will not be eligible for coverage under the Medicaid program or Healthy Indiana Plan, and you will be responsible for paying all of your health care costs after your PE period has ended.